peterborisov/Markdown/React, Redux, React-Redux/React.md

 ## 10 basic concepts of React
  1. **Virtual DOM(VDOM)**
 >- lightweight representation of the 'real' DOM in the memory.
-When the state of an object changes, VDOM changes only that object in the real DOM instead of updating all of the objects.<br>
+When the state of an object changes, VDOM changes only that object in the real DOM instead of updating all of the objects.
+Synced with the real DOM by a library such as ReactDOM. <br>
  2. **JSX**
 > - JavaScript Syntax Extension.
 By using JSX, we can write HTML structures in the same file that contains JavaScript code.<br>
 3. **Embedding expressions in JSX**